isugimpy/nyxipedia/content/music/singles/rainbow-lemonade-and-gin.md

 To see Philadelphia amidst a smoky haze
 To witness all our bridges going up in flames
-I wanna paint a portrait of a world only we can see Funny cotton candy clouds and our licorice tree
+I wanna paint a portrait of a world only we can see Beneath cotton candy clouds and our licorice tree
 Even after all the time we were scattered by
 I still feel unstoppable with your music in my mind And I want to travel back in time